DC23/trellabit.net/README.md

 support for the v3 Habitica API.
 Instead I plan to develop my own Habitica v3 API using [RestEase](https://github.com/canton7/RestEase) to manage the REST API.

-I am using the model classes from HabitRPG API .Net Client, all these classes have a file header indicating their origin and the Git commit ID where they appear in their original form.
-All modifications to the files since that commit, and all files in the Model directory without the header are derivative work carried out withing this project.
+I am using the model classes from HabitRPG API .Net Client.
+All these classes have a file header indicating their origin and the Git commit ID for this repository where they appear in their original form.
+All modifications to the files since that commit, and all files in the Model directory without the header are the unique work carried out withing this project.
+Changes that I make to update the Model classes to the Habitica v3 API will be merged back to the HabitRPG API .Net Client code, which may assist in eventually updating it to the v3 API.

 ## Logic Layer
-* `trellabit.logic`: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
+* `Trellabit.Logic`: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
     * Operates on the trellabit.data interfaces to keep it insulated from backend details such as the 3rd party APIs.

 ## User Interface Layer
-* `trellabit.cli`: The command-line interface wrapper.
+* `Trellabit.Cli`: The command-line interface wrapper.
 Provides a CLI UI to trellabit.operations.
     * Configures logging
     * Provides scope for me to reuse the habitica assembly in other applications (such as my pomodoro app).
     * Provides scope to create a GUI interface if desired.

 ## Testing Assembly
-`trellabit.tests` contains all unit tests for the other modules.
+`Trellabit.Tests` contains all unit tests for the other modules.
 The InternalsVisibleTo assembly attribute is used to give the test code access to internal types, thus avoiding the problem of relaxed information hiding purely for the benefit of testing.
 Tests currently use a standard setup of [NUnit 3](http://www.nunit.org/) and [Moq](https://github.com/moq/moq4).

 ## Utility Assembly
-* `trellabit.core`: Core/common utility classes shared by many other modules.
+* `Trellabit.Core`: Core/common utility classes shared by many other modules.
 This is not really a layer.
 It is a separate module that sits off to the side and provides a grab-bag of shared functionality.
 Not sure what yet but I always end up with stuff that needs a home.